lul29/Phys212/review-forces-and-vectors.md

 ## Unit vectors.

-Here is a video review about force and vectors, particularly unit vectors and using components.

 A unit vector is a vector of length 1.
 They are used when we need to indicate the direction of a physical vector quantities without changing its magnitude.

 For example the force of gravity we just saw can be written as